pramnora/kubernetes/README.md

 Personally speaking, I've never used Kubernetes before...?
 However, it's a *buzzword* piece of technology that I keep on hearing about,
 and, really quite endlessly, again and again;
-so, I most definitely interested in learning more...
+so, most definitely, I'm deeply interested in learning more...

 -----